Reach one of the world's most famous base camps where many legendary journeys to the highest point on earth have begun.

 Today is your last day of trekking and you will be able to enjoy being back at a low altitude.
 You will descend from Namche Bazaar, the trail flattening out as you will cross the river twice more before making your way back to Lukla.

 You will depart Lukla Airport early in the morning for your flight back to Kathmandu.
-You will be met by Choose a Challenge representatives and transferred back to your accommodation.
+You will be met by representatives and transferred back to your accommodation.
 In the afternoon you will have some free time to explore Kathmandu, visit some of the local temples or grab some last minute souvenirs.
 In the evening, you and your team will travel into the town for a traditional dinner to celebrate your amazing achievement!

 Today is a free day to spend exploring Kathmandu.